-- 9. SSH key name (m)-select from the stored keys in the dropdown.
-The list is based on the SSH keys that are in your account.
+- 9. SSH key name (o) To access the EC2 instance via SSH, enter an existing key.
+If left empty, it is possible to access the EC2 instance using the AWS Systems Manager Session Manager.
 For more information about SSH Keys see Amazon EC2 key pairs and Linux instances. - 10.
-Provision bastion host (m)-create a bastion host for SSH access to the Kubernetes nodes.
+Provision bastion host (m) create a bastion host for SSH access to the Kubernetes nodes.
 The default is enabled.
+This allows SSH access to your EKS EC2 instances through a public IP.